EricaXia/myblog/content/post/hadoop_exs.md

 ORDER BY province
 ```

 We'll implement a Hadoop MapReduce program `Sum.java` to emulate the above query and produce the same output.
-Within the `Sum` class are both the Mapper and the Reducer functions.
-Additional steps are needed to replace quotes in the string values and convert to proper data types.
-Input data is read in from a CSV file.

 ```
 import java.io.BufferedReader;